Jmelgar1014/budget-dash/tasks.md

 [] add a last updated to budget card
-[]fix issue of having multiple budgets of same category []fix issue with being sent to landing page everytime user clicks on home
+[]fix issue of having multiple budgets of same category []fix issue with being sent to landing page everytime user clicks on home []create component to upload images
+[]create aws lambda function to uplaod images to S3 []create S3 bucket for receipts
+[]create endpoint to insert metadata of receipts []create endpoint to get metadata of receipts